The world’s biggest OptiFiner Pro refiner saves energy at Savon Sellu.

 Juha-Pekka Huhtanen (Valmet, left), Tapio Laukkanen and Antti Jegoroff (Savon Sellu).

-that the world’s largest, new-generation high-capacity refiner started up at Savon Sellu, a Powerflute operated paper mill at Kuopio, Finland in late 2014.
+that the world’s largest, new-generation high-capacity refiner started up at Savon Sellu, a then Powerflute (now Mondi) operated paper mill at Kuopio, Finland in late 2014.

 Kari Pietikäinen, Operation Manager